Cavers Castle: History

 Again, given the general context, it is likely that Archibald (last mentioned in 1455) was the builder of the tower house which formed the core of the castle up until its demolition in the 1950s.
 On the basis of general style, the tower is dated to the 15th or early 16th century, and the “castrum” of Cavers is first mentioned in a charter of 1511.

 William Douglas of Cavers was "well-beloved" by James III, and he and his followers fought for James III at the battle of Sauchieburn on 11 June 1488, St Barnabas day.
 They were forgiven by his victorious son James IV.
 A charter of 1509 mentions that William Douglas of Cavers had been killed resisting the English.
 James IV made the castle and lands of Cavers a free barony in August 1511 for Sir James Douglas (d.
 1545).
 In 1523 Teviotdale was attacked by the English with its strongholds described as overthrown, and again in 1542.

+Cavers was burnt in June 1542 by English raiders led by Jak of Musgay and Little John Heron, who burnt lands and stole goods on the Caill Water and in Teviotdale.
 In March 1543 Regent Arran forgave Walter Scott of Branxholme who had been accused in 1535 of burning Cavers and Denholm with the English border warden Lord Dacre and Christopher Dacre.

 During the war known as the Rough Wooing the tower of Cavers or its farm was burnt by Lord Hertford in September 1545.
-In 1547, after the battle of battle of Pinkie, William Douglas of Cavers (the sixth laird) swore allegiance to King Edward VI along with the Kerr lairds of Ferniehirst and Cessford.
+In 1547, after the battle of Pinkie, William Douglas of Cavers (the sixth laird) swore allegiance to King Edward VI along with the Kerr lairds of Ferniehirst and Cessford.
 The English journalist of the war, William Patten, wrote that the Laird of Cavers gave his oath of assurance to the Duke of Somerset on 23 September 1547 at Roxburgh Castle, with many other lairds of Teviotdale and the marches.

 The lairds of Cavers are not prominent in records at this time, being overshadowed by the Kerr Wardens of the Middle March, whose authority was military and cross-border.
 The domestic authority of the sheriff was perhaps less important.
 The tower house remained a significant building, being depicted as a tall tower, barmkin wall and ancillary courtyard buildings on Pont's map of 1590 – 1600.
 From the disbanding of the guard on the border by King James VI in 1621, any remaining military function the castle may have had ceased, and from this date onwards it served primarily as the residence of the Douglas lairds.